DjFix/studioone_functions/README.md

 # functions.js
 A few basic functions to help with developing scripts for PreSonus Studio One 4.5+.
-The file is obfuscated and cannot be edited.

 <HR>